 Adjusting Portions Based on Dog Size

-Start with 1.5 to 2.5 cups per day, divided into two meals.
-Watch their energy levels and stool consistency to gauge if the portion is right.
+Medium Dogs (20–50 lbs): Offer 1.5 to 2.5 cups per day, split into two meals.
+Monitor energy levels and digestion.

 Serving Suggestions and Storage Tips